dwarvesf/research/breakdown/cline.md

 This approach enables:

-- **Universal Model Support**: Any model that can generate text can participate in agent workflows
+- **Universal model support**: Any model that can generate text can participate in agent workflows
-- **Training-Free Integration**: No additional fine-tuning required for tool calling capabilities
+- **Training-free integration**: No additional fine-tuning required for tool calling capabilities
-- **Adoption by Major Engineering Teams**: Google and Alibaba engineers use Cline specifically for this XML tool calling capability
+- **Adoption by major engineering teams**: Google and Alibaba engineers use Cline specifically for this XML tool calling capability
-- **Graceful Degradation**: Falls back seamlessly when native JSON tool calling isn't available
+- **Graceful degradation**: Falls back seamlessly when native JSON tool calling isn't available

 ### 5. Generative streaming UI